São José de Areal

-São José de Areal is a village in Salcete, Goa.
+São José de Areal is a census town in Salcete, Goa.
 It is located to the south-east of Margão and falls under Margao metropolitan region in South Goa district.

 Demographics

 As of the 2001 India census, São José de Areal had a population of 8,352.
 Males constituted 51% of the population and females 49%.
 São José de Areal has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy was 68%, and female literacy was 58%.
 In São José de Areal, 13% of the population was under 6 years of age.